-At the back wall of the Chapel is its defining mural, Hallelujah Square.
-It depicts a new child being welcomed to heaven by Timmy Angel.
-Other children angels hold signs saying "Welcome To Your Heavenly Home."
-The sign with "Welcome" written on it is held wrong side up, as cute children will sometimes do.
-Others in Hallelujah Square romp and frolic.
-In the exact center of the mural is a ministering Christ.
-He is the only adult depicted in the chapel.
+The wall behind the altar is filled with Sam's crowning work, Hallelujah Square.
+It depicts a dead child arriving in heaven.
+Several baby angels hold signs reading, "Welcome To Your Heavenly Home."
+The sign with "Welcome" is held upside down, as cute children will sometimes do.
+Others in Hallelujah Square romp and frolic with adorable animals.
+In the center of the mural is a ministering Christ.
+He is the only adult depicted in the entire chapel.

-In a pew-filled back room -- still part of the tour -- past stained glass Precious Moments windows, is a shivering tribute to Butcher's son, Philip, who was killed by a drunk driver.
-On the wall is a large painting of Philip's bedroom when he was a child, featuring Philip surrounded by his siblings.
-Above them on puffy clouds, baby angels hold signs saying "Welcome Home, Philip."
-Philip was 30 when he died, but nowhere in the room is he shown as an adult.
+In a pew-filled back room, still part of the tour, there is a tribute to Sam's son, Philip, who died in a car crash.
+One wall is filled with a painting of Philip's bedroom.
+Above his empty bed, on puffy clouds, baby angels hold signs reading, "Welcome Home, Philip."
+Philip was 27 when he died, but nowhere in the room is he shown as an adult.

 Other rooms display pictures of dead people, mostly children, who have been turned into Precious Moments caricatures.
 Their portraits are provided as a reference if you want to go back into the chapel to find them.
 Huge, leather-bound ledgers are filled with handwritten messages from visitors to dead friends and relatives.

 Sam's personal tombstone stands outside the chapel, engraved, in part:

 Our visitors may find

 Great comfort in the work of art